Adzz/youve-got-the-func/functors/README.md

 So with that, let's have a crack at implementing our own.

-### Excercise 1
+### Excercise

-Head to the functor folder and have a look at the tests.
+Head to the `spec` folder and have a look at the tests.
 I've written tests to guide you towards a functor implementation of a Maybe type.
 Un `x` the tests one at a time to step towards the solution.